buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 * Change ::ffff:0:0/96 to preference 20,
 * Add section relating to Happy Eyeballs,
 * Change section 5.5 to require interface prefix tracking.
+* Note added for RFC 4193 ULA filtering as a MUST.
+* Note added on RFC 4193 ULAs in the Global DNS as a MUST NOT.

 --- back